New to technology at IU?

 - Canvas is a web-based learning management system developed by Instructure.
 During the transition from Oncourse to Canvas, instructors may choose which environment to use to share course information.
 See Canvas at IU help menu.

 Can't find what you need?
 Need assistance with a computing question?
 Contact your campus Support Center.

-One.IU/OneStartNote: Although original OneStart will be available until spring 2015, you can now use the new One.IU, with simple search and app store features.
+One.IU/OneStartNote: Although original OneStart is still available, you can now use the new One.IU, with simple search and app store features.
 See About One.IU.